Hike Into The Forest To Find This Hidden Frozen Waterfall In Alaska On The Cathedral Falls Trail

 You’ll have to do your own checks for safety, and if you were to fall through, cell service isn’t spectacular.
 It may be some time before you could expect help.

-The parking fee is $5.00, and well worth the pass.
+The parking fee is just a few dollars, and well worth the day pass.
 The trail starts at the Upper Tonsina trailhead.

 Want a bird’s eye view of the entire trail?
-Check out this amazing drone video taken in December of 2020 by John Coffey.
+Check out this amazing drone video taken one winter by John Coffey.

-Have you ever hiked this frozen waterfall trail in Alaska?
+Have you ever hiked to see this frozen waterfall in Alaska?
 What did you think?
 Did you get all the way up to the waterfall?
 Let us know in the comments below!